 Polònia: Invertir a Polònia

-Poland’s main assets are its strategic position, a large population, its European Union membership, economic stability, cheap skilled labour costs and a fiscal system attractive to businesses.
-Moreover, Poland has a number of dynamic Special Economic Zones, and the government founded the Polish Investment and Trade Agency (PAIZ) to improve conditions for FDI.
-Under the 2021-2027 EU budget, Poland will receive USD 78.4 billion in cohesion funds as well as approximately USD 27 billion in grants and USD 40 billion in loan access from the EU Recovery and Resilience Facility.
-However, Polish law limits foreign ownership of companies in selected strategic sectors and restricts acquisition of real estate, especially agricultural and forest land.
+Poland’s main assets are its strategic position, large population, European Union membership, economic stability, skilled labour at a competitive cost and a fiscal system attractive to businesses.
+Moreover, the country has a number of dynamic Special Economic Zones, and the government founded the Polish Investment and Trade Agency (PAIZ) to improve conditions for FDIs.
+Poland’s Plan for Responsible Development prioritizes investment in eight industries: aviation, defence, automotive parts, shipbuilding, IT, chemicals, furniture, and food processing.
+However, Polish law limits foreign ownership of companies in selected strategic sectors and restricts the acquisition of real estate, especially agricultural and forest land.
 Furthermore, a new law came into force giving the President of the Office for Competition and Consumer Protection the authority to review FDIs by non-EEA and non-OECD investors on the grounds of public security, order and health.
-Overall, the Polish business climate is good and the World Bank ranks Poland 40th out of 190 countries in its latest Doing Business ranking, seven positions lower compared to the previous edition.
+In 2022, Poland widened and extended its controls on new foreign direct investments for another three years, until mid-2025.
+Overall, the Polish business climate is good and the country

 Source: UNCTAD, Latest available data